Blogging Advice: How to Tell Google that You Blog

 In case you blog about cars call it the car blog, if you blog about ecology call it a green blog, if you write about gadgets call it a gadget blog.

-People really look for that combinations of a given topic+blog.
-Just yesterday I was searching for a fair trade blog.
+People really look for those combinations of a given topic+blog.
+The other day I was searching for a fair trade blog.

 I still won’t call myself SEO 2.0 Blog or SEO 2.0 SEO Blog, it just sounds so stupid and obvious.
 Imagine a car maker calling a car a car.
 This is the “Toyota Prius car”.
 How silly is that?

 On the other hand: when you want to rank on the Google moron – for your [topic+blog] – you have to mention both keywords.
 Easy, isn’t it?